mlibrary/yoga-fp/README.md

 The goal of this exercise is to "play with" functional programming techniques in Ruby.
-The most fundamental concept of functional programming is that functions are "pure", that is, they do not modify their arguments.
-Taken more extensively, mutations like modifying temporary variables are avoided by calling other (or recursive) functions with different parameters.
+The most fundamental concept of functional programming is that functions are "pure", that is, their results are based only on their arguments and they do not modify them or anything else outside the scope of the function.
+If the style is taken more rigorously, mutations like modifying temporary variables are avoided by calling other (or recursive) functions with arguments based on those supplied.

-This is counter to how much procedural and object-oriented code is written, yet the basic approach is valid and useful.
-The resulting functions tend to be smaller and do not have changing state, which can make understanding the result for given parameters easier.
+This is counter to how much procedural and object-oriented code is written (relying on extensive manipulation of variables both in the scope of the function and outside), yet the basic approach is valid and useful in languages not typically considered "functional".
+The resulting functions tend to be smaller and do not have evolving state, which can make understanding the result for given parameters easier.
+Branching tends to reflect cases where the result has a different shape, rather than the steps needed to transform the state of a value or computation.
+One benefit here is that a sufficient set of test cases is often reflected quite visibly in the code and vice versa.

+Iteration and mutation are familiar and often direct; this exercise is not to abandon or discredit them, but to focus on other techniques and compare.
+It is to build your programming tool kit.

 ## The Inspector